OmerBilgin21/OmerBilgin21/README.md

 I'm a Full stack developer.

 I'm currently looking for ideas to create a useful plugin for Neovim.
-If you have an idea but don't have the time to develop it, you know where to find me.
+If you have an idea but don't have the time to develop it, feel free to reach out to me.

  * 📫 How to reach me: oemerbilgin@proton.me or [my LinkedIn](https://www.linkedin.com/in/omerbilgin21/)